python-parsy/parsy/docs/ref/methods_and_combinators.rst

 =================

-Parsy does not try to include every possible combinator - there is no reason why you cannot create your own for your needs using the builtin combinators and primitives.
-If you find something that is very generic and would be very useful to have as a builtin, please :doc:`submit </contributing>`: as a PR!
+Parsy does not try to include every possible combinator - there is no reason why you cannot create your own for your needs using the built-in combinators and primitives.
+If you find something that is very generic and would be very useful to have as a built-in, please :doc:`submit </contributing>`: as a PR!